hpc2n/sphinx-lesson-template/content/starpu.rst

             *a = 10;
         }

-        // a task implementation that adds two numbers and return the sum void add_cpu(void *buffers[], void *cl_arg)
+        // a task implementation that adds two numbers and returns the sum void add_cpu(void *buffers[], void *cl_arg)
         {
             struct starpu_variable_interface *a_i =